Date of Degree

 Copyright 2008 Vanessa Renée Simmering-Best

 Simmering-Best, Vanessa Renée.
-"Developing a magic number: the dynamic field theory reveals why visual working memory capacity estimates differ across tasks and development." dissertation, University of Iowa, 2008.
+"Developing a magic number: the dynamic field theory reveals why visual working memory capacity estimates differ across tasks and development."
+PhD diss., University of Iowa, 2008.